I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

-I already mentioned some of the above when talking about the summary/profile section.
+I mentioned some of the above in the summary/profile section.

-While you should put all the skills that are relevant to you, don’t go too overboard.
+While you should put all the relevant skills to you, don’t go too overboard.

 If you have around 10, that’s a good number.
 Less is fine, as well.
 But don’t go over that.

 Wow them with numbers

 Strictly speaking, this is difficult to apply to a resume of a personal trainer with little or no experience.
 However, as your career progresses, upgrade your resume to include impressive targets you may have reached.

 This is something that will help land you that next dream job.
 For example:

 - Include the number of clients you work with every month

 - How many referrals do you receive each month or year

 - The amount of body fat your clients altogether have lost over a year